Resident Evil: Retribution: Critical response

 Jim Vejvoda at IGN gave the film a six out of ten, saying: "Even with all of its dopey dialogue, wooden characters and 'been there, done that' elements, Resident Evil: Retribution is pretty amazing as far as entries in this series go.
 It certainly feels more like a video game and has a bit more emotion to it than some of the past Resident Evil sequels, but if you don't like this series then there's not much here to make you suddenly warm up to it."
 Clark Collis from Entertainment Weekly also gave the film a mostly positive review, stating that "writer-director W.S.
 Anderson's overseeing of the Resident Evil zombie franchise has proven to be both lunatically haphazard and dementedly enthusiastic."

-In an interview with film critic Willow Maclay, Scout Tafoya at RogerEbert.com said "Retribution posits a sort of femininity simulator as the kind of test of the body's fitness for the wider world, which to me is one of the most fascinating things I've seen in a big action movie", while Maclay makes a comparison to Mamoru Oshii's anime movie Angel's Egg "as a film about a life giving creature who is drawn in these hollow worlds she traverses", adding:

-I've always considered Alice to have a similar projection of ideas in her character, and the motherhood angle in Retribution ties all of that together.
-Alice is not a human woman in the grand scheme of things, but a creation.
-She is something different, and she bears the weight of this layered immortality of constant reincarnation and re-definition that I think is human when we create families and stories.

 Rotten Tomatoes lists the film on its 100 Best Zombie Movies, Ranked by Tomatometer.